Emergency rental relief ticked up slightly in September, but issues getting money out the door persist

 D.C. to close rent relief applications Oct.
 27 as funds are exhausted and mayor asks Treasury for more

-Indeed, September data showed some bright spots: The City of Los Angeles more than doubled its disbursements from $32 million in August to $72 million in September.
-The State of Illinois jumped to $177 million in September from $62 million in August — an increase of 185 percent.
+Indeed, September data showed some bright spots: The city of Los Angeles more than doubled its disbursements from $32 million in August to $72 million in September.
+The state of Illinois jumped to $177 million in September from $62 million in August — an increase of 185 percent.

 But even those figures don’t change persistent frustrations that state and local programs aren’t easing their application rules, or show little interest in improving their systems at all.
 By law, the rental assistance program directs Treasury to start reallocating “excess” first-round funds, which would allow them to move money from lower-performing programs to those that are leading the pack, for example.
 That process will soon be underway.